-The geometry of LUCID is such that a particle originating from the IP (a primary particle) produces more light than a particle coming from any other direction (a secondary particle).
-The response of LUCID is simulated for particles originating from the IP and traveling either along the tube axis (on-axis) or a random direction (off-axis).
+LUCID geometry is such that a particle originating from the IP (a primary particle) produces more light than a particle coming from any other direction (a secondary particle).
+The response of LUCID is simulated for particles originating from the IP traveling either along the tube axis (on-axis) or a random direction (off-axis).